NaAlSi3O8/dash/README.md

 What is AllGamesCoin?
 ----------------

-AllGamesCoin(AGC) is a new cryptocurrency that provides a blockchain revolution for the gaming industry.
+AllGamesCoin(XAGC) is a new cryptocurrency that provides a blockchain revolution for the gaming industry.
 We aim to use the blockchain to storage the game asset; to build trusty game rules; to achieve game economy system interoperability, and player game autonomy.
-AGC will allow game developers and players that from all around the world to enjoy the tremendous changes and benefits of the blockchain rebuilding game world.
-AGC owners will influence and manage the game world.
+XAGC will allow game developers and players that from all around the world to enjoy the tremendous changes and benefits of the blockchain rebuilding game world.
+XAGC owners will influence and manage the game world.

 For more information, as well as an immediately useable, binary version of the AllGamesCoin Core software, see https://allgamescoin.org/.